What you need to know

 What is a cookie and what do they do?

-For instance, cookies can send general information about how the site or app is used, which can be used for maintenance and improvement.
+For instance, cookies can send general information about how the site is used, which can be used for maintenance and improvement.
 These cookies don’t capture your personal data and we wouldn’t be able to identify people from the information.
-They simply log numbers and provide grouped information about site or app navigation – this tells us if people can find what they want.
+They simply log numbers and provide grouped information about site navigation – this tells us if people can find what they want.

 Do I Have to Accept Cookies?